 Cleaning your iron is important, as scorched spots can leave stains on fabric.
 Using an iron cleaner is an easy way to clean scorched fabric or fusible interfacing residue from the plate.
 These cleaners are applied to hot irons and allowed to sit for a moment, then the iron is wiped with a rough towel.
 Or you can iron the towel removing the cleaner and the residue at the same time.

 How often should you replace your iron?
 This one is actually a difficult question.
 Certainly you want to replace it before it begins to spit rusty water on your white toned fabric.
 The only way to know this is by thorough cleaning and inspection regularly.
 Irons that leak cannot be repaired, so certainly those should be replaced.
 Iron sizes range from tiny little point pressers to large plate sizes.
 Features to consider when choosing a new iron are time to auto-shut off, plate size, variable steam settings, and water tank size.

-Now that you know how important proper pressing is, your projects will be more accurate and quilting will be more fun!
-Happy Quilting!
+Now that you know how important proper pressing is, how to set seams, and what aids you can use and maintain your hot iron, your projects will be more accurate and quilting will be more fun!

 Stop by my blog for more easy projects at